David North (socialist): Censorship

 In 2017, North alleged in an open letter that changes to Google's ranking system and search engine, known as Project Owl, demoted left-wing outlets such as the WSWS.
 Google would not comment to The New York Times about the WSWS.
 Interviewed by the NYT, North said that he opposed censorship under the pretext of combating fake news: "I'm against censorship in any form.
 It's up to people what they want to read."

-Identity Politics
+Identity politics

 In his book The Frankfurt School, Postmodernism and the Politics of the Pseudo-Left, North writes that identity politics are used to conceal class conflict.
 North adds that identity politics use democratic slogans but in fact promote the socioeconomic interests of the affluent and rich.

 North and others writing for the World Socialist Web Site have joined some historians in criticizing the 1619 Project, objecting to a history focused on racial grievance rather than class struggle.
-North and others interviewed several prominent historians including James M. McPherson, Richard Carwardine, Gordon S. Wood, Victoria E. Bynum, James Oakes, Adolph L. Reed Jr., and Clayborne Carson.